Document Type : Case Report

 Department of Emergency and Critical Care Medicine, Aizawa Hospital, Nagano, Japan

 Case Presentation: A 78-year-old man presented to the infirmary due to difficulty closing his left eye during a 105-day world voyage.
-The patient was in a good general health and had a history of hypertension and diabetes mellitus (treated by dietary intervention).
+The patient was in good general health and had a history of hypertension and diabetes mellitus (treated by dietary intervention).
 He was diagnosed with severe Bell’s palsy by history and physical examination and treated with prednisolone and valacyclovir without any complications and a near-complete recovery.
 The possibility of misdiagnosis and deterioration of diabetes mellitus due to the corticosteroid treatment was explained to the patient.